Photo by Krzysztof Golik

 Price: €150–500/night | Location: Vicolo del Piede, Trastevere

-Trastevere is the most atmospheric neighborhood in Rome — the extraordinary medieval street plan (the only Roman neighborhood with an unbroken medieval urban fabric), the extraordinary Basilica di Santa Maria in Trastevere (the oldest church dedicated to the Virgin in Rome, the extraordinary 13th-century mosaics, the extraordinary 4th-century foundation), and the extraordinary restaurant scene (the finest neighborhood dining in Rome — the extraordinary Flor di Luna gelateria, the extraordinary Da Enzo al 29, the extraordinary Tonnarello).
+Trastevere is the most atmospheric neighborhood in Rome — the only Roman neighborhood with an unbroken medieval street plan, the Basilica di Santa Maria in Trastevere (the oldest church dedicated to the Virgin in Rome, with 13th-century mosaics on a 4th-century foundation), and the richest neighborhood dining in the city (the Flor di Luna gelateria, Da Enzo al 29, Tonnarello).

-The hotel options in Trastevere are primarily boutique and B&B level — the neighborhood’s character (the extraordinary nightlife, the extraordinary late-evening restaurant atmosphere) makes it the finest neighborhood for extended Rome stays.
+The hotel options in Trastevere are primarily boutique and B&B level — the neighborhood’s character (the nightlife, the late-evening restaurant atmosphere) makes it the best base for extended Rome stays.

 Rome Practical Notes

-The €5 or less Rome: Rome has the most extraordinary free archaeological sites in the world — the Palatine Hill and Roman Forum complex ($16/ticket but tickets last 2 days and include the Colosseum), the extraordinary free Pantheon (entry fee from 2023 — €5), the extraordinary free churches (the Basilica di San Clemente — the extraordinary three-layer archaeology: 12th-century church above a 4th-century church above a 1st-century Roman building; the extraordinary Basilica di Santa Sabina — the oldest basilica interior in Rome with the original 5th-century wooden doors), and the extraordinary free fountains (the Trevi Fountain, the Piazza Navona fountains by Bernini, the Fontana delle Tartarughe in the Ghetto).
+The €5 or less Rome: Rome offers more world-class sights for little or no money than any other city — the Palatine Hill and Roman Forum complex ($16/ticket, but tickets last 2 days and include the Colosseum), the Pantheon (entry fee from 2023 — €5), the great free churches (the Basilica di San Clemente, with its three-layer archaeology: 12th-century church above a 4th-century church above a 1st-century Roman building; the Basilica di Santa Sabina — the oldest basilica interior in Rome, with the original 5th-century wooden doors), and the free fountains (the Trevi Fountain, the Piazza Navona fountains by Bernini, the Fontana delle Tartarughe in the Ghetto).

 FAQ

 Which Rome neighborhood is best for a first visit?
-The Monti neighborhood (the medieval district between the Colosseum and the Termini station — the extraordinary independent restaurants, the extraordinary antique shops, the extraordinary proximity to the Roman Forum) for maximum first-visit proximity to the ancient monuments with genuine neighborhood character.
+The Monti neighborhood (the medieval district between the Colosseum and the Termini station — independent restaurants, antique shops, and the Roman Forum a few minutes away) for maximum first-visit proximity to the ancient monuments with genuine neighborhood character.
 The Campo de’ Fiori area for the most atmospheric evening experience.

 When is the best time to visit Rome?
-April–May and October–November: the extraordinary light, manageable crowds, and comfortable temperatures (18–24°C in April, 15–20°C in October).
-June–September: the peak season — extremely hot (33–38°C in July–August), extremely crowded at the major monuments, but the evening atmosphere (the extraordinary outdoor dining, the extraordinary evening light on the monuments) is magnificent.
+April–May and October–November: beautiful light, manageable crowds, and comfortable temperatures (18–24°C in April, 15–20°C in October).
+June–September: the peak season — extremely hot (33–38°C in July–August), extremely crowded at the major monuments, but the evening atmosphere (outdoor dining, the golden evening light on the monuments) is magnificent.
 December–February: the least crowded months — the Vatican Museums in January are genuinely quiet, but cold (5–12°C) and some outdoor sites (the Palatine gardens) are less beautiful.

 Is Rome worth 3 days or more?
-3 days covers the Vatican, the Colosseum/Forum/Palatine, the Pantheon, and the major piazzas — but misses the Borghese Gallery (the finest collection of Bernini sculpture in the world — book 2 weeks ahead, strictly timed 2-hour entry), the Capitoline Museums (the finest Roman antiquities collection after the Vatican), the extraordinary Trastevere neighborhood character, and the extraordinary Appian Way (the ancient Roman road extending south from Rome, the extraordinary tombs, the extraordinary San Callisto catacombs).
+3 days covers the Vatican, the Colosseum/Forum/Palatine, the Pantheon, and the major piazzas — but misses the Borghese Gallery (the greatest collection of Bernini sculpture in the world — book 2 weeks ahead, strictly timed 2-hour entry), the Capitoline Museums (the deepest Roman antiquities collection after the Vatican), the Trastevere neighborhood character, and the Appian Way (the ancient Roman road extending south from Rome, lined with tombs, including the San Callisto catacombs).
 5 days is the minimum for Rome done with appropriate depth.